The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 Messaging has been part of our lives from the day we started using the internet.
-Well for most of us, it is either using WhatsApp or Facebook messenger.
-Other messenger types include Telegram which is mostly used by startups, business and other forms of professional work.
-Even though, the current generation of messengers don’t have too many negatives attached to it but does carry the problems of social media platforms that we discussed just above.
-Telegram, however, knows the impact of blockchain, and is on their way to develop a decentralized messenger app.
+Well, for most of us, it is either using WhatsApp or Facebook messenger.
+Other messenger types include Telegram, which is mostly used by startups, businesses, and other forms of professional work.

-The government, on the other hand, also tends to run their network of intelligence to track down messages and that is only possible because of centralized solutions.
+On the other hand, the government also tends to run its network of intelligence to track down messages, and that is only possible because of centralized solutions.

 Messenger Web 3.0 Examples

 Obsidian: Obsidian is a promising Web 3.0 project.
 It is based on STRAT and is powered by their Stratis coin.
 It is a messenger of the next generation of users.
-It provides a secure environment where users can communicate or even send funds to each other.
+Also, it provides a secure environment where users can communicate or even send funds to each other.

 ySign: ySign is yet another communication messenger that is a perfect example of Web 3.0 example.
 It is set to change the world of messengers with its solution.

-This leads us to the end of Messenger Web 3.0 websites listing.
-These examples fits well within the Web 3.0 definitions.
+This leads us to the end of Messenger Web 3.0 website listing.
+These examples fit well within the Web 3.0 definition.